Youjin JangUniversity of North Carolina at Chapel Hill | UNC · Lineberger Comprehensive Cancer Center

 Introduction

-Youjin Jang is a doctoral student in the Department of Communication at Michigan State University.
-Youjin’s research interests lie in Health and Risk communication.
-Her main interest includes the impact of persuasive messages on risk perceptions/behavioral decisions across different contexts and how emotions and cultural factors influence people’s preventive behaviors.
+Youjin Jang is a postdoctoral researcher affiliated with the Communicating for Health Impact (CHI) lab at the University of North Carolina at Chapel Hill.
+Youjin's research interests lie in health and risk communication.
+Her primary focus is on the impact of persuasive messages on risk perceptions and behavioral decisions across various contexts.
+She also explores how emotions and cultural factors influence people's preventive behaviors.

 Additional affiliations